flavionn/flavionn/README.md

 In 2021 I decided to focus my career entirely on frontend development.

-At this time I'm looking for a frontend job and bringing life to my own projects.
+At this time I'm working as frontend developer and bringing life to my own projects.